yada-yoda/discord-rss-fetcher/README.md

 ## Invite

-By inviting this bot to your server you agree to the [terms and conditions](#privacy-statement) laid out in the privacy section of this document
+By inviting this bot to your server you agree to the [terms and conditions](#privacy-statement) laid out in the privacy section of this document.
-If you agree, invite to your server with [this link](https://discordapp.com/oauth2/authorize?client_id=343909688045469698&scope=bot&permissions=0x00010c00)
+If you agree, invite to your server with [this link](https://discordapp.com/oauth2/authorize?client_id=343909688045469698&scope=bot&permissions=0x00010c00).

 ## Setup